nashpitre/nashpitre.github.io/blog/_posts/The McDonald's Presentation.md

+---
+layout: post

 Date: 03/28/2012
-Permalink: mcdonalds
+permalink: mcdonalds

-# The McDonald's Presentation
+title: The McDonald's Presentation
+---

 #### A story about a man that tried to understand today's technology.
 Written March 28, 2012